Digital-Tvilling/react-jsoncanvas/README.md

 To get started with `react-jsoncanvas`,

 ## How to Contribute
 Contributions are welcome!
-If you're interested in improving react-jsoncanvas, feel free to submit pull requests.
+If you're interested in improving `react-jsoncanvas`, feel free to submit pull requests.

 ## License
-react-jsoncanvas is MIT licensed.
+`react-jsoncanvas` is MIT licensed.
 For more details, see the LICENSE file in the repository.